Solsbury Hill (song): Recording

-Recorded at The Soundstage studios in Toronto, it was the final song recorded for the album.
-By the time guitars were recorded, Robert Fripp had returned to London and was unavailable to participate, so all of the guitars on the song were played by Steve Hunter.
-Fripp said that he had "nothing to add to the track after Steve [Hunter]'s superb & fitting contribution, although I would love to be on it."
+Recorded at The Soundstage in Toronto, "Solsbury Hill" was the final song recorded for the album.
+By the time the guitars were recorded, Robert Fripp had returned to London and was unavailable to participate; all of the guitars on the song were played by Steve Hunter.
+Fripp later wrote that he had "nothing to add to the track after Steve's superb & fitting contribution, although I would love to be on it."

-While earlier versions of the song featured more prominent electric guitar, Bob Ezrin recalled that he instructed Hunter to perform the main riff on a twelve-string guitar, an instrument "he hadn't played in a long time".
-However, Hunter stated that he instead borrowed a Martin acoustic guitar.
-He Travis picked the voicings with a capo on the second fret after coordinating with Ezrin and Gabriel on a suitable part to play.
-Ezrin wanted the acoustic guitar to be tripled, so Hunter provided three satisfactory takes, all of which were aligned with one another.
+While earlier versions of the song featured more prominent electric guitar, Ezrin instructed Hunter to perform the main riff on an acoustic twelve-string guitar, an instrument "he hadn't played in a long time".
+However, Hunter stated that he instead borrowed a Martin six-string acoustic guitar.
+He Travis picked the part with a capo on the guitar's second fret after coordinating with Ezrin and Gabriel on a suitable part to play.
+Ezrin wanted the acoustic guitar to be triple-tracked, so Hunter overdubbed three takes of the part.

-Rather than employ a full drum kit, Ezrin removed Allan Schwartzberg's cymbals and placed a shaker in one hand and a drum stick in another, which he used to strike a telephone directory.
-For additional rhythmic textures, Larry Fast constructed a fake drum kit on his keyboard, which he dubbed the "synthibam", although the liner notes credit percussionist Jimmy Maelen with the instrument.
-After the session musicians departed, Fast overdubbed some additional electronics, including the synth horn orchestration.
-Fast gravitated toward a sound resembling a French horn, which he deemed to be suitable accompaniment for the acoustic guitars.
-A subdued four-note riff, played by Gabriel on the flute and Fast on the synth, prefaces the lyrics.
+Ezrin removed drummer Allan Schwartzberg's cymbals and placed a shaker in one of his hand and a drum stick in another, which he used to strike a telephone directory.
+For additional rhythmic textures, Larry Fast designed a drum sound on a synthesiser (which he dubbed the "synthibam"), which was played by percussionist Jimmy Maelen.
+After the other session musicians departed, Fast overdubbed some additional synthesiser parts.
+He gravitated toward a sound resembling a French horn, which he deemed to be suitable accompaniment for the acoustic guitars.
+A four-note riff played by Gabriel on flute and Fast on synthesiser prefaces each line of the lyrics.

 Critical reception

-Cash Box said that "its lighthearted feeling should go a long way in expanding his audience beyond the boundaries of so-called 'Progressive Rock.'"
-Record World said that "the folk flavored song has an interesting electronic undercurrent."
-Billboard wrote that the song "has a contagious beat that improves and picks up with intensity."
-NME described "Solsbury Hill" as the "most overtly personal song on the album", further adding that "its simple and infectious melody" gave the feeling that Gabriel's departure from the band "was like having the proverbial weight lifted from his shoulders."
+NME described "Solsbury Hill" as the "most overtly personal song on the album", adding that "its simple and infectious melody" evinced that Gabriel's departure from Genesis "was like having the proverbial weight lifted from his shoulders."
 Writing for Melody Maker, Caroline Coon also gave the song a positive review, writing that "its beautifully syncopated rhythm is utterly addictive."
-She singled out further praise for Ezrin's production and the song's "perfectly developed riff."
-In 2021, it was listed at No. 472 on Rolling Stones "Top 500 Best Songs of All Time".
+She singled out praise for Ezrin's production and the song's "perfectly developed riff."
+Beat Instrumental labelled "Solsbury Hill" as the best song on the album, along with "Humdrum".